 He lived there for seven years as MD of Design Bridge Nederland, and it’s still where many of OP’s clients are based.
-In 2013 he also visited clients in Russia, USA, Singapore, Vietnam, Indonesia, France, Spain and Belgium.
+He also recently worked with clients in Russia, USA, Singapore, Vietnam, Indonesia, France, Spain and Belgium.

 When he’s not working he likes to spend time on a mountain bike, on the sofa, or on Spotify.
 As a result his top 10 favourite songs are all by artists he hadn’t heard of last month.
 Little known fact: Steve has a PhD in Organic Chemistry, which has come in handy in his career exactly 0 times.

 … is our Creative Director and packaging guru.
 With over 25 years experience working for global brands, David’s been there, seen it, and nicked the cruet set from British Airways Club Class.

 Despite his vast track record of successful projects he still relishes the challenge of creating original branding ideas.
 When is he is not pushing the team to think big, you might find him playing ‘middle class soccer dad’, which involves politely explaining to the referee where he can find a Specsavers.

 David comes from a long line of Pikeys (by which we mean men who willingly adopt that nickname), but he does not, to our knowledge, own a caravan.

 …is our Senior Designer and another cycling enthusiast.
 At least until he reaches that big hill in Batheaston.

 Jim’s experience at agencies like Blue Marlin and FutureBrand has taught him the value of doing as much brand research as possible.
 As an expert in design for beers, wines and spirits, this often involves visiting bars, which he manages without complaint.